How to recruit our students

 - Translating/ interpreting

 We don’t recommend that students commit to more than 20 hours per week during term time.
-This can of course be extended during vacations.
+This can of course be extended outside of term time.
 Salaries vary from the National Minimum Wage (NMW) and upwards.

 All of our courses encourage students to get involved with work experience and placements that are related to their subject.
-For most students this will happen during vacations, but some courses offer industry-based modules .
+For most students this will happen outside of term-time, but some courses offer industry-based modules .

 We can help you make contact with our students for your summer internship, placement, work shadowing or any other project.
 If you’re not sure whether you should be paying your intern, visit Employment rights and pay for interns for guidance.

 We work with academic colleagues to enhance opportunities for our students so they can better understand the workplace through projects and shadowing, and mentoring relationships.